How to write good prompts

 Other advanced prompting techniques

 After you’ve mastered the basics, you’re 90% of the way there.
-There are other more advanced techniques that might also be worth trying out:
+There are other, more advanced techniques that might also be worth trying:

-1. Exemplar Selection KNN (ES-KNN): Instead of having a fixed selection of examples, you can embed the user query and the examples, and then use a KNN algorithm to select the most relevant examples.
-This has shown to improve the quality of the results in many tasks.
+- Exemplar Selection KNN (ES-KNN): Instead of having a fixed selection of examples, you can embed the user query and the examples, and then use a KNN algorithm to select the most relevant examples.
+This has been shown to improve the quality of results in many tasks.

-2. Self-consistency (SC): You use the model to generate multiple responses and then select the most consistent one by marginalizing over the noise.
-This has shown to boost the performance of CoT prompting.
+- Self-consistency (SC): You use the model to generate multiple responses and then select the most consistent one by marginalizing over the noise.
+This has been shown to boost performance in CoT prompting.

-3. Thread of Thought (ThoT): It’s a two-tiered prompting system that first asks the LLM to do an analytical dissection of the context, step by step, and summarizing intermediate results.
+- Thread of Thought (ThoT): This is a two-tiered prompting system that first asks the LLM to do an analytical dissection of the context, step by step, and summarize intermediate results.
 Then, it uses another prompt to distill the analysis into a final answer.

 Conclusion